deadkff01/LOLToxics/README.md

 # LOLToxics
-A simple report system based on the League of Legends API
+A simple report system based on the League of Legends API, JSF and Hibernate.